dabeaz/llvm-py/doc/llvm_concepts.md

 These algorithms are organized as _passes_.
 Each pass does something specific, like combining redundant instructions.
-Passes need not always optimize the IR, it can also do other operations like inserting instrumentation code, or analysing the IR (the result of which can be used by passes that do optimizations) or even printing call graphs.
+Passes need not always optimize the IR, it can also do other operations like inserting instrumentation code, or analyzing the IR (the result of which can be used by passes that do optimizations) or even printing call graphs.

 This LLVM [documentation page](http://www.llvm.org/docs/Passes.html)